KevCaz/KevCaz.github.io/content/cv/index.md

 ---
-title: Curriculam Voate
+title: Curriculum Vitæ
 icon: "address-card"
 layout: "cv"
 ---

-I am a currently post-doctoral fellow at [the McCann Lab](http://www.mccannlab.ca) with a wide range of interests in ecology.
-I regard myself as a theoretician motivated by a strong desire to apply the results of abstract investigations to tangible challenges such as the impact of global change on ecological communities.
+I am a currently a post-doctoral fellow at [the McCann Lab](http://www.mccannlab.ca).
+I am currently doing quantitative ecology for a leaving.
+As such, I do my best to apply the results of abstract investigations to tangible challenges such as the impact of global change on ecological communities.

 For over six years now, I have been tackling research challenges in various areas of ecology.
 I have mainly been focusing on theory in macro-ecology and